Arc-i-Tech/Arc-i-Tech.github.io/dev_env_setup/MySQL.md

 # MySQL Installation through [tools_installer](./tools_installer.bat)
-- If you already have MySQL installed on your machine then please consent with [Ajay Deshmukh.](https://github.com/ajstyle2410) or ask on [Slack](https://join.slack.com/share/enQtNzQ0MDkxNTIxNjEwMC1jN2U1ZGQxZjAyYzVhNTcxYWQ0YzBkNGJmMTgxMGY1Njc1ZGQ1ZTg3NTMyY2RlOGRiNzJkMWRjM2UzNmNhMzdi)
+- If you already have MySQL installed on your machine then please consent with [Ajay Deshmukh.](https://github.com/ajstyle2410) or ask on [Slack](https://arc-i-tech-workspace.slack.com) on the **#help-needed** channel.

 1. For online installation script downloads **MySQL** from the internet.
 2. For offline execution already available MySQL from '\Tools\' directory is used.

 ## Installation steps for script [tools_installer](./tools_installer.bat)
-1. Script asks for a version to choose
+1. The script asks for a version to choose
    * For Windows 10 or 11 Select MySQL version: **8.0.38**
    * For Windows 8 or lower select MySQL version: **5.7.44**
 2. Based on your version selection script will call **MySQL Installer**